hdShang/arxiv-daily/docs/cs-CL/2025-08-22/papers/250900038v1-compiling-prompts-not-crafting-them-a-reproducible-workflow-for-ai-a.md

 ---
 layout: default
-title: Compiling Prompts, Not Crafting Them: A Reproducible Workflow for AI-Assisted Evidence Synthesis
+title: "Compiling Prompts, Not Crafting Them: A Reproducible Workflow for AI-Assisted Evidence Synthesis"
 ---

 # Compiling Prompts, Not Crafting Them: A Reproducible Workflow for AI-Assisted Evidence Synthesis